-Note: The Sample Data tab is empty if no sample data has been loaded into the policy or no XML data has been received for the policy.
+Note: The Sample Data tab is empty if no sample data is loaded into BSM Connector or no XML data has been received for the policy.
 See also "Configuring the Data Source in XML File

-Policies" on page 244.
+Policies" on page 264.

-5. Optionally, use the Mappings tab to add mapping definitions to the attribute boxes.
+5. Optional.
+Use the Mappings tab to add mapping definitions to the attribute boxes.

-Mappings are custom variables that you define in the mappings tab (see also "Configuring Metrics Rules in XML File Policies" on page 258).
-The default name of the mapping variable is map<XML\property>, for example mapSeverity.
+Mappings are custom variables that you define in the mappings tab (see also "Configuring Metrics Rules in XML File Policies" on page 277).
+The default name of the mapping variable is mapxmlProperty, for example mapSeverity.